Piracy on Falcon Lake: May

 On May 6, 2010 three fishermen in a boat off the north side of Salado Island were approached by a boat with two men armed with AR-15s.
 One of the pirates boarded the boat and searched it for drugs, money or guns.
 During the incident, one of the pirates chambered a round and told the fishermen that he would shoot if they did not give him money.
 On May 16, five armed men boarded and robbed another boat also on the American side of the lake.
 There has been at least three other confirmed incidents in which armed men dressed in black have boarded American boats while they were fishing just inside of Mexican waters.

 In late May, a Border Patrol boat chased another boat occupied by men in ski masks but the vessel was faster than the Americans and got away.
 Fishermen have also reported sighting small boats loaded with Mexicans and machine guns.
 The pirates speak Spanish and claim to be Mexican Police officers though they have been identified by tattoos of the letter "Z" for Zeta on their arms or necks.
 Texas Department of Public Safety officials issued a warning for American citizens to stay on the United States side of the water and to be on the lookout for vessels used by Mexican fishermen, boats with a large prow, a small outboard motor without a cowling and no identification numbers on the hull.
 The warning has prevented many Texas fisherman and tourists from using the lake entirely.

 August

 On August 31, United States authorities released a statement saying that pirates aboard a small boat tried to intercept an American fishing boat but the operator outran the attackers and returned to the Texas side of the reservoir.
-On the side of the pirate boat was the misspelled words "Game Warden", written with tape.
+On the side of the pirate boat was the misspelled words "Game Wardin", written with tape.
 The fisherman noticed this mistake and assumed the approaching vessel to be a pirate.